42nd Air Base Wing: Cold War

-In the fall, the wing began to receive B-52nds to replace its C series aircraft.
+In the fall, the wing began to receive B-52Ds to replace its C series aircraft.
 However, crew training lagged behind the delivery of new bombers and at the end of the year the wing had only sixteen combat ready crews.
 When Boeing KC-135A Stratotankers were assigned to the 42nd Air Refueling Squadron in 1957, the wing became an all-jet force.
 The first Stratotanker, which arrived on 16 October, was dubbed the "Aroostook Queen."
 In July 1958, wing aircrews were placed on alert because of the 1958 Lebanon crisis.
-Although tensions subsided and the wing returned to its previous alert status, it upgraded its capabilities as B-52Gs replaced the wing's older B-52nds, bringing with then increased range and payload capabilities, in May 1959.
+Although tensions subsided and the wing returned to its previous alert status, it upgraded its capabilities as B-52Gs replaced the wing's older B-52Ds, bringing with them increased range and payload capabilities, in May 1959.
 Shortly after this upgrade, the wing moved its bombers to another B-52G base, Ramey Air Force Base, Puerto Rico from July through October 1959 while major repairs were made to Loring's runway.
 Its tankers flew from Goose Air Base, Labrador during this period.

 In the late 1950s SAC began a program to disperse its Boeing B-52 Stratofortress bombers over a larger number of bases, thus making it more difficult for the Soviet Union to knock out the entire fleet with a surprise first strike.
 SAC bases with large concentrations of bombers made attractive targets.
 SAC's response was to break up its wings and scatter their aircraft.
 The wing's 75th Bombardment Squadron moved to Griffiss Air Force Base, New York, where it was assigned to the 4039th Strategic Wing in October 1959.

 Starting in 1960, one third of the wing's aircraft were maintained on fifteen-minute alert, fully fueled, armed and ready for combat to reduce vulnerability to a Soviet missile strike.
 This was increased to half the wing's aircraft in 1962.
 The strike capability of the wing increased starting in December 1960, when AGM-28 Hound Dog and ADM-20 Quail missiles were added to the wing inventory.